-Capital Improvement Program Date submitted : 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP FY26 DPW 6 Project Title: 6 Wheel Dump Justification Code: Category: Rolling Stock Department / Committee DPW Contact: Jeff Nutting A-Essential Project Type is: New [] Resubmission [] Rehabilitation [] Recurring [X] X B-Asset Maintenance Year of Initial Request: C-Enhancement Legal compliance [] Supports Con nmunity Plan [] Description & Justification / Need: Safety compliance OtherRo lling Stock [X] Provide project description, including an overview of its timeline, location(s), stakeholders, cost drivers, supporting detail, and expected useful life.
-The proposal is to replace a 2006 model with a new one.
+Capital Improvement Program Date submitted l: 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP FY26 DPW 6 -, , , , Project Title: 6 Wheel Dump Justification Code: Category: Rolling Stock Department / Committee DPW Contact: Jeff Nutting A-Essential Project Type is: New [ ] Resubmission [ ] Rehabilitation [ ] Recurring [ X ] X B-Asset Maintenance Year of Initial Request: C-Enhancement Legal compliance mmunity Plan[] Description & Justification / Need: Safety compliance OtherRo olling Stock [ X ] The proposal is to replace a 2006 model with a new one.
 The 2006 can only be used for snow operations and it is getting more difficult to get parts for.
-The multi-use will be used all year round and has many uses: asphalt, salt spreader and dump truck; in addition to snow.
+The multiuse will be used all year round and has many uses: asphalt, salt spreader and dump truck; in addition to snow.
 It is a goal of the Public Works to focus on standardizing vehicles and specifying vehicles to better suit our multi-disciplinary needs.
 The Public Works employees use these vehicles to perform their everyday tasks including moving materials and equipment that is carried and towed by these vehicles.
 These trucks are also paired with larger equipment to perform snow removal.
 This unit has a 15 Year lifecycle.
 Provide project compliance factors and references requiring the project or components thereof: ADA compliance, MGL requirement, health regulations Anticipated Staffing Changes: Highlight project staffing changes that would be driven by this project.
 Is this a short- or long-term impact?
 Will this be an adjustment that is funded by the project cost or independent of that cost?
-None Benefits of Project and Impact if Not Completed: Highlight project benefits, including efficiencies created, service enhancements ocements and cost savinas Systematic replacement helps eliminate job down-time, ensures reliability and ment.
-Also describe any short- and long-term consequences of not funding to he project.
-Impact of delaye d implemento ution: The replacement cycle of these types of DPW vehicles and equipment is appro replacement of vehicles and equipment.
-Without these vehicles and equipment delays in snow removal operations and construction projects.
-Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecyc le / Service Li fe: An alternative is using the existing equipment and hope that equipment doesn't fail during critical operation, however, this is not a prudent plan and will jeopardize the ability of the DPW team to do their jobs safely and effectively.
-Also, re-utilization plan of another Dept, sell) Unit 6 (2006 Mack Dump Tru ts, if available: (trade-in, passed on to Discuss Operating Budget Impact: Explain the project's short- and long-term impacts on the department's a maintenance, operation that will need to come from your operational but
+None Benefits of Project and Impact if Not Completed : Highlight project benefits, including efficiencies created, service enhan cements, and cost savings.
+Systematic replacement helps eliminate job down-time, ensures reliability and provides safe, functional equip ment.
+Also describe any short- and long-term consequences of not funding the project.
+Impact of delayed implementation: The replacement cycle of these types of DPW vehicles and equipment is approximately 15 years.
+The Department of Public works depends on the regular replacement of vehicles and equipment.
+Without these vehicles and equipment, employees will not be able to do their jobs safely and effectively, causing delays in snow removal operations and construction projects.
+Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecy cle / Service Li ife: An alternative is using the existing equipment and hope that equipment doesn't fail during critical operation, however, this is not a prudent plan and will jeopardize the ability of the DPW team to do their jobs safely and effectively.
+Also, re-utilization plan o another Dept, sell) Unit 6 (2006 Mack Dump Tra ts, if available: (trade-in, passed on to Discuss Operating Budget Impact: - Explain the project's short- and long-term impacts on the department's a maintenance, operation that will need to come from your operational but